XPixelGroup/DepictQA/README.md

 ## Training

-- cd the experiment directory: `cd experiments/DQ-495K`
+- cd a specific experiment directory: `cd experiments/a_specific_experiment_directory`

 - Check [Installation](#installation) to make sure (1) the environment is installed, (2) CLIP-ViT-L-14 and Vicuna-v1.5-7B are downloaded and (3) their paths are set in _config.yaml_.

-- Run training: `sh train_dq495k.sh`.
+- Run training: `sh train.sh`.

 ## Inference

 ### Inference on Our Benchmark

-- cd the experiment directory: `cd experiments/DQ-495K`
+- cd a specific experiment directory: `cd experiments/a_specific_experiment_directory`

 - Check [Installation](#installation) to make sure (1) the environment is installed, (2) CLIP-ViT-L-14, Vicuna-v1.5-7B, and the pretrained delta checkpoint are downloaded and (3) their paths are set in _config.yaml_.